 - 1 cup all-purpose flour, sifted

-Roll out dough 1/8 thick.
+- Roll out dough to ⅛-inch thickness.
 If your dough starts to stick gently lift up and add a bit more flour underneath.

 - Using a pizza cutter, cut the dough in half widthwise and then into strips lengthwise.
 Make the strips about ¼-inch thick.
 After cutting all the strips, make little piles of noodles and let them sit for a few minutes.